Chad Johnston

 Chad A. Johnston (born May 22, 1980) is an American NASCAR crew chief who works for Legacy Motor Club as their Manager of Race Engineering as well as the crew chief of their No. 84 Toyota Camry XSE in the NASCAR Cup Series driven by Jimmie Johnson.

-He was previously a crew chief in the Cup Series for Chip Ganassi Racing (the No. 42 of Kyle Larson and later Matt Kenseth), Stewart–Haas Racing (the No. 14 of Tony Stewart and the No. 41 of Ryan Preece), and Michael Waltrip Racing (the No. 56 of Martin Truex Jr.) and the NASCAR Truck Series for David Gilliland Racing.
+Johnston was previously a crew chief in the Cup Series for Chip Ganassi Racing (the No. 42 of Kyle Larson and later Matt Kenseth), Stewart–Haas Racing (the No. 14 of Tony Stewart and the No. 41 of Ryan Preece), and Michael Waltrip Racing (the No. 56 of Martin Truex Jr.) and the NASCAR Truck Series for David Gilliland Racing.
 Johnston was Truex's engineer prior to his promotion by MWR to crew chief midway through the 2011 season.

 Racing career

 2004–2010: Early / engineering career

-After graduating college at Indiana State University in 2004, Johnston got a job as an engineer for Morgan-Dollar Motorsports in the NASCAR Camping World Truck Series.
+After graduating college at Indiana State University in 2004, Johnston got a job as an engineer for Morgan–Dollar Motorsports in the NASCAR Camping World Truck Series.
 Over the following years, Johnston became the engineer for teams such as JTG Daugherty Racing and Evernham Motorsports.

 2011–2013: Michael Waltrip Racing

-In 2011, while doing engineer work for Michael Waltrip Racing, Johnston became the crew chief for the No. 56 team, driven by Martin Truex Jr. Over the 19 races they were together, the pair got 1 pole, 2 top-5's, and 5 top-10's.
+In 2011, while doing engineer work for Michael Waltrip Racing, Johnston became the crew chief for the No. 56 team, driven by Martin Truex Jr. Over the 19 races they were together, the pair got one pole, two top-fives, and five top-tens.

 The following year, in 2012, Johnston became Truex's full-time crew chief.
-Truex Jr. and Johnston finished off the season with 1 pole, 19 top-10's, and 7 top-5's.
+Truex and Johnston finished off the season with one pole, 19 top-tens, and seven top-fives.
 They would finish 11th in the point standings after making the Chase.

 In 2013, the pair returned to the No. 56 team.
 Midway through the season at Sonoma, the team won their first race.
-They would finish of the season with 1 win, 15 top-10's, 7 top-5's.
+They would finish of the season with one win, 15 top-tens, seven top-fives.

 2014–2015: Stewart–Haas Racing

-Johnston moved over to the No. 14 team for Stewart—Haas Racing, driven by Tony Stewart.
+Johnston moved over to the No. 14 team for Stewart–Haas Racing, driven by Tony Stewart.
 However, midway through the season, Stewart decided not to drive for three races, being replaced by Regan Smith for the first of those races and Jeff Burton for the next two after being involved in the death of Kevin Ward Jr. Stewart would return to the seat at Atlanta.

 In 2015, Stewart and Johnston would pair up again.
-However, this season would prove to be a challenge for Stewart, as he would only be able to get 3 top-10's throughout the season, leading up to a 28th-place finish in the points standings.
+However, this season would prove to be a challenge for Stewart, as he would only be able to get three top-tens throughout the season, leading up to a 28th-place finish in the points standings.